Kevin-Cutler/Final-Project/README.md

 # Evaluate the Model Confusion Matrix Results

-Looking at the results of our confusion matrix below, we were able to obtain a precision of 85% for predicting "Favorable" IMDB movie scores that are actually "Favorable" in the   dataset provided to the model.
+Looking at the results of our confusion matrix below, we were able to obtain a precision of 85% for predicting "Favorable" IMDb movie scores that are actually "Favorable" in the   dataset provided to the model.
 For predicting movie scores as being "Unfavorable" for movies that indeed recieved a actual "Unfavorable" score our model, obtained a 80%.
 Precision is the measure of how reliable a positive classification is.
-So at accurately classifying IMDB movies scores as being part either truly "Favorable" or truly "Unfavorable" scores groups, this model performs well when looking at precision.
-This indicates a low number of false positives for incorrectly classifying IMDB scores which signifies a positive classification model.
-The recall for classifying Actual "Favorable" IMDB movie scores is 95% and for classifying Actual "Unfavorable" IMDB movie scores is 55% which is not the most ideal but 5% higher for making a accurate predicition.
+So at accurately classifying IMDb movies scores as being part either truly "Favorable" or truly "Unfavorable" scores groups, this model performs well when looking at precision.
+This indicates a low number of false positives for incorrectly classifying IMDb scores which signifies a positive classification model.
+The recall for classifying Actual "Favorable" IMDb movie scores is 95% and for classifying Actual "Unfavorable" IMDb movie scores is 55% which is not the most ideal but 5% higher for making a accurate predicition.
 Recall is the ability of the classifier to find all the positive samples.
-The recall is low for predicting Actual "Unfavorable" IMDB movie scores, which is determined by the TN(109)/(TN(109)+FP(88)) = .55.
+The recall is low for predicting Actual "Unfavorable" IMDb movie scores, which is determined by the TN(109)/(TN(109)+FP(88)) = .55.
 The F1 score is also low (65%) but not terrible.
-The f1 score for predicting Actual  "Favorable" IMDB movie scores is 89% which is also good.
+The f1 score for predicting Actual  "Favorable" IMDb movie scores is 89% which is also good.
 F1 score is a weighted average of the true positive rate (recall) and precision, where the best score is 1.0 and the worst is 0.0.
 Our F1 score is 89.72%.

-In summary, this random forest model is good at classifying Actual "Favorable" IMDB movie scores because the model's accuracy, 84%, and F1 scores are good.
+In summary, this random forest model is good at classifying Actual "Favorable" IMDb movie scores because the model's accuracy, 84%, and F1 scores are good.

 ![image](https://user-images.githubusercontent.com/88467263/151677635-e12cf6b2-134b-4931-b0fe-0669d28bf513.png)

 # Summary of Performance: Confusion Matrix

-*  Out of 515 movies that obtained a "Favorable" IMDB Score (Actual 0), 488 were predicted to have a "Favorable" IMDB Score (Predicted 0), which is known as true positives.
+*  Out of 515 movies that obtained a "Favorable" IMDb score (Actual 0), 488 were predicted to have a "Favorable" IMDB score (Predicted 0), which is known as true positives.

-*  Out of 515 movies that obtained a "Favorable" IMDB Score (Actual 0), 27 were predicted to have a "Unfavorable" IMDB Score (Predicted 1), which are considered false negatives.
+*  Out of 515 movies that obtained a "Favorable" IMDb score (Actual 0), 27 were predicted to have a "Unfavorable" IMDb score (Predicted 1), which are considered false negatives.

-*  Out of 197 movies that obtained a "Unfavorable" IMDB Score (Actual 1), 88 were predicted to have a "Favorable" IMDB Score (Predicted 0) and are considered false positives.
+*  Out of 197 movies that obtained a "Unfavorable" IMDb score (Actual 1), 88 were predicted to have a "Favorable" IMDb score (Predicted 0) and are considered false positives.

-*  Out of 197 movies that obtained a "Unfavorable" IMDB Score (Actual 1), 109 were predicted to be have a "Unfavorable" IMDB Score (Predicted 1) and are considered true negatives.
+*  Out of 197 movies that obtained a "Unfavorable" IMDb score (Actual 1), 109 were predicted to be have a "Unfavorable" IMDb score (Predicted 1) and are considered true negatives.

 ## Heatmap to Visualize Performance